College and Community Social Innovation Fund grants

 - The college must provide the space, facilities and services to enable its faculty members in humanities and social sciences, natural sciences and engineering, and/or health sciences to conduct applied research.

-In addition, a project director responsible for the intellectual direction of the research and research-related activities should be identified in the research proposal.
-The project director must be affiliated with the administering institution (the college) when they apply and must be qualified to undertake the research independently.
-The project director may be listed as the applicant or a co-applicant.
+In addition, the research proposal should identify a principal investigator responsible for the intellectual direction of the research and research-related activities.
+The principal investigator must be affiliated with the administering institution (the college) when they apply and must be qualified to undertake the research independently.
+The principal investigator may be listed as the applicant or a co-applicant.

-A maximum of five applications can be submitted per college to each competition in any of the research areas covered by the Tri-agency, but each proposal should be led by a different project director.
+A maximum of five applications can be submitted per college to each competition in any research area covered by the Tri-agency, but a different principal investigator should lead each proposal.